Ongoing field Studies

 - Street youth rehabilitation and behavior modification (ongoing).
 An experimental attempt to modify time preferences and other behaviors to increase incomes and reduce drug abuse and violence.

-- Ex-combatant reintegration (completed).
+- Ex-combatant reintegration (first round completed).
 Evaluating a program to turn illicit diamond miners and rubber-tappers into productive farmers and community members.

-- Post-war civic education and conflict resolution: Does it work? (completed).
+- Post-war civic education and conflict resolution: Does it work? (first round completed).
 Can information and education campaigns encouraging tolerance, strengthen non-violent conflict resolution, and increase understanding of human rights?

-- Community Micro-level conflict mapping and forecasting (completed).
+- Community Micro-level conflict mapping and forecasting (first round completed).
 Tracking land, ethnic, crimial and domestic conflict across 5000 households in 250 of Liberia’s most conflict-prone villages.

-- Can employment programs reduce poverty and social instability? (ongoing).
+- Can employment programs reduce poverty and social instability? (completed).
 Evaluating the impacts of a government cash transfer program for vocational training in post-conflict Uganda. on incomes, employment, and social stability

-- Micro-enterprises for internally-displaced women (ongoing).
+- Micro-enterprises for internally-displaced women (completed).
 Understanding the determinants of micro-entrepreneurship among war-affected women, and the connection from incomes and employment to child health and education, psychosocial health, and community/political participation.

 - More sweatshops for Africa? (ongoing) A randomized evaluation of industrial jobs for unskilled workers.